squareblob/MountAugusta/Constitution.md

 ## C. Publicization of popular vote

-I. All voting requirements and processes shall be listed, or linked to, on a clearly visible, static, and accessible part of the official subreddit
+i.
+All voting requirements and processes shall be listed, or linked to, on a clearly visible, static, and accessible part of the official subreddit

 ## D. Absentee Voting

-I. Voters may choose to post their vote to elections or bills through another citizen of Mt.
+i.
+Voters may choose to post their vote to elections or bills through another citizen of Mt.
 Augusta.
 That citizen must post a screenshot containing the date, the absentee's vote, and some declaration from the absentee granting the other citizen permission to cast the vote.

-II.
+ii.
 If eligibility is questioned, a vote will be held among the three judges to resolve the question.
 Should the number of sitting judges be even, the vote of the mayor will act as a tiebreaker.

 ## E. Citizenship Eligibility and Application

-I. Requirements for citizenship eligibility
+i.
+Requirements for citizenship eligibility

 > a.
 Must own or rent property, as defined in Article IV, within the borders of Mount Augusta.
 Fulfilling this requirement is sufficient to gain residency.